IreneBS/irene_borra-serrano/_teaching/2024-ULD-master-1.md

 location: "Lleida, Spain"
 ---

-Site-specific weed management: state of the art, research carried out in the group and exercice
+Site-specific weed management: state of the art, research carried out in the group and exercice in QGIS

 <!-- This is a description of a teaching experience.
 You can use markdown like any other post.